Censorship in Portugal: Effect of censorship on Portuguese culture

 In 1965 the Sociedade Portuguesa de Autores (Portuguese Authors Society) had the audacity to present Angolan writer Luandino Vieira with the Camilo Castelo Branco Award at a time when he was serving a 14-year sentence at Tarrafal camp for terrorism (while fighting for the independence of Angola).
 As a consequence, the society was shut down by order of the Minister of Education, and its headquarters were vandalized.
 Jaime Gama, who would become foreign affairs minister in the '90s, wrote about the issue in the "Açores" newspaper and was arrested by the PIDE.

 In cinema, the regime, besides prohibiting certain movies and scenes, also sought to impede the access of the less literate to certain ideas.
 According to law 2027 of 1948, when António Ferro was in charge of the Secretariado Nacional de Informação (National Information Secretariat), he forbade the dubbing of foreign movies, not out of any aesthetic concern, but simply because dialog could thus be left untranslated or purposely mistranslated so as to avoid forbidden subjects.
 Even though censorship ended, today's Portuguese moviegoers still prefer subtitles over dubbing, and in recent years even children's cartoons have been available in subtitled, non-dubbed versions.

-Several Portuguese intellectuals have showed how the various forms of censorship have hindered the cultural development of Portugal.
+Several Portuguese intellectuals have shown how the various forms of censorship have hindered the cultural development of Portugal.
 Some authors have pointed out that the Portuguese cultural elite has become something of an aristocracy, disconnected from the rest of the population.
 This is evident by the prevalence of a gap between popular culture and "high culture", with the arraiais (popular gathering with light music and ball dancing), pimba music (based on double-entendre or straightforward sexual slang) and rancho folclórico (folk and ethnological dancing and music groups) on one side, and literature, drama and classical music on the other.
 Portugal has become one of the countries in Europe with the lowest attendances of theater and the lowest rates of book reading.
 The traditionally bad box-office results of Portuguese cinema, compared to the amount of foreign awards the same movies get, is also pointed out as a result of this gap.